flyrain/iceberg/format/udf-spec.md

 * **Table functions (UDTFs)**: return a table with multiple rows and columns.

 Most compute engines (e.g., Spark, Trino) support SQL UDFs.
 However, without a common standard, UDFs cannot easily be shared across engines.
-This specification establishes a standardized metadata format for UDFs in Iceberg, enabling interoperability, versioning across engines.
+This specification defines a standardized metadata format for UDFs in Iceberg, enabling interoperability and consistent versioning across engines.

 ## Goals

-* A common metadata format for scalar and table SQL UDFs.
+* Define a portable metadata format for scalar and table SQL UDFs.

 ## Overview